The DeanBeat: The outlook for online game events in 2021

 Some organizers have decided not to try join the online fray.
 The Academy of Interactive Arts & Sciences’ annual Dice Summit didn’t happen in Las Vegas this month, and it isn’t expected to return as an online-only event at all.
 It is such a great experience every year in person, with an intimate crowd in fun places, that the organizers believe they can’t replicate that experience online.
 They’ll have some online roundtables for members and some monthly talks, but no major gathering so long as it can’t be done in person.
 I can understand why they are going in that direction, and hope it turns out well once we get back to the physical event life.

 Perhaps even more than the usual trip to Las Vegas, I’ll miss the Gamelab (which takes place every June) event in beautiful Barcelona.
+That event will now be online on June 23 to June 25.
 But perhaps all that traveling has been bad for me.
 During the pandemic, I’ve been jogging every day, eating better home-cooked meals, and I’ve shed around 22 pounds.

 We’ll see if the Electronic Entertainment Expo (E3) returns as an all-digital event in June.
 Last year, they couldn’t make it happen.
 But I expect that something could work, perhaps in a more concentrated week than last year, as an online event.
 And of course, it could be that the usual December event, The Game Awards, might be the first real in-person event that we have this year.
 It will always have an online presence, but the odds might be good that some kind of hybrid in-person venue would work.
 I don’t really know what will happen with Gamescom in Germany this year, but I’ll presume it will be an online-only event again.